A Guide to the 10 Best Themed Afternoon Teas in London

 Sherlock Holmes tea

 If you're looking for a beautiful (and tasty!) themed tea in London, you can't really go wrong with any of the offerings at Kona, one of the restaurants at the 5-star Taj 51 Buckingham Gate hotel.
-For me, there was no question about which themed tea I'd choose: it was Sherlock Holmes all the way!
+Their Sherlock Holmes-themed tea was one of my favorites EVER, as it was just so detailed and beautiful.

 Chesterfield Mayfair hotel, Mayfair